gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

-MX | Mail Exchange | Directs email to a mail server, using priorities to set routing preferences. | `mail.diontraining.com` SOA | Start of Authority | Stores important information about a domain or zone updates and DNS zone transfer PTR | Pointer | Maps an IP address to a domain name, used for reverse DNS lookups for security purposes TXT | Text | Stores human-readable or machine-readable text, often used for domain verification or email security.
+MX | Mail Exchange | Directs email to a mail server, using priorities to set routing preferences. | `mail.diontraining.com` SOA | Start of Authority | Stores important information about a domain or zone updates and DNS zone transfer PTR | Pointer | Maps an IP address to a domain name, used for reverse DNS lookups for security purposes SRV | Service | Specifies a host and port for specific services such as voice over IP (VoIP) TXT | Text | Stores human-readable or machine-readable text, often used for domain ownership verification or preventing email spam.
 NS | NameServer | Specifies the authoritative DNS server for a domain.

 ### Attack using DNS